 At the Bader Law Firm, we have the experience to help you get to work today.
-The goal of our Atlanta divorce attorneys is to make your divorce as straightforward and uncomplicated as possible.
+The goal of our Atlanta family law lawyer is to make your divorce as straightforward and uncomplicated as possible.
 We understand how devastating a lengthy and emotional battle can inflict.
 We strive to minimize your stress during this challenging time and to resolve all divorce issues in a reasonable, cost-efficient manner.

 Complex divorce issues that we can handle

 Divorce is common in the US, but that does not mean it is easy.
 Aside from the actual separation, many issues need to be settled before a divorce is finalized.
 Here, we want to discuss these issues, so you understand the complexity of a divorce case.

 An uncontested divorce is one in which both spouses generally agree on all of the issues that need to be finalized.
 However, that does not mean that you should forego securing an attorney.
 You want to be sure that everything is completed correctly.

 A contested divorce is one in which one or both spouses do not agree on the issues that need to be finalized in a divorce.
 This can lead to heated emotions that cloud a person’s judgment.
 In a contested divorce, an attorney will be an invaluable resource.
 Your Atlanta divorce lawyer will handle all communication with your spouse or their legal team as they work towards finalizing the separation.

 One of the most contentious aspects of the divorce process is the division of assets.
 Like most states, Georgia recognizes that all property acquired during the marriage should be equitably distributed between the two spouses.
 This does not necessarily mean a 50/50 split, but that it should be as equal as possible.
 Depending on the assets that a couple has between them, this can become a complicated process.
 Consider all of the following assets that may need to be split: